7Ji/ampart/doc/migration.md

 Two EPT (new and old) need to be both valid and contain at least 1 partition.
 Validation of partitions themselves are not managed here, as the corresponding modes should take care of it before calling migration.

 ### Block
 The least common multiple <=4M for all partitions in both EPTs' offsets and sizes will be chosen as the migration block.
 Usually this will be 2M or 4M.
 If this can't be gotten, a migration plan will not be constructed
+Each block will has a boolean migration flag set if it needs to be migrated, and records its target block ID.
+The migration flag defaults to false, and the target block ID defaults to 0 before planning.
+(Target block ID = 0 does not neccessarily mean the block has migration plan, it could actually be block 0)

 ## Routine
 For each block that needs to be migrated (marked as pending), the following steps are executed: